-Personal protective equipment (PPE) includes respirators, safety goggles, blast shields, hard hats, hearing protection, gloves, face shields and footwear, providing a barrier between the wearer and the hazard.
-Downsides are that they can be worn improperly, may be uncomfortable to use through an entire shift, can be moves higher up the hierarchy of methods.

-difficult to monitor and offer a false sense of security.
+At the bottom of the hierarchy, PPE includes respirators, safety goggles, blast shields, hard hats, hearing protectors, gloves, face shields and footwear, providing a barrier between the wearer and the hazard.
+Downsides are that they can be worn improperly, may be uncomfortable to use through an entire shift, can be difficult to monitor and offer a false sense of security.
 But the bottom line is that they do not address the source of the problem.

-Administrative controls (changes to the way people work) create policy that articulates a commitment to safety, but written guidelines can be easily shelved and forgotten.
+Moving up one level, administrative controls (changes to the way people work) create policy that articulates a commitment to safety, but written guidelines can be easily shelved and forgotten.
 These controls can be taken a step further by establishing "active" procedures to minimize the risks.
-For example, supervisors can schedule shifts that limit exposure and require more training for personnel, but these positive steps still do not remove the exposure and causes of hazards.
+For example, supervisors can schedule shifts that limit exposure and require more training for personnel.
+However, these positive steps still do not remove the exposure and causes of hazards.